Where to stay on the Big Island of Hawaii in 2023

 Puuhonua o Honaunau National Historic Park on the Big Island's west coast

-Snorkel with manta rays, learn about Hawaiian culture andset foot on royal ground at Pu’uhonua O Hōnaunau National Historical Park, check out the petroglyphs from an early Hawaiian settlement at Kaloko-Honokōhau National Historical Park, kayak to the Captain Cook monument inthe Kealakekua Bay State Historical Park, visit a Kona coffee plantation, snorkel at Kealakekua Bay, discover the Kona Cloud Forest or visit a seahorse farm.
+Snorkel with manta rays, learn about Hawaiian culture and set foot on royal ground at Pu’uhonua O Hōnaunau National Historical Park, check out the petroglyphs from an early Hawaiian settlement at Kaloko-Honokōhau National Historical Park, kayak to the Captain Cook monument in the Kealakekua Bay State Historical Park, visit a Kona coffee plantation, snorkel at Kealakekua Bay, discover the Kona Cloud Forest or visit a seahorse farm.

 Best hotels in Kona

-Therefore, we’d strongly recommend staying either just south of Kailua-Kona, towards Captain Cook, or just north, near the airport.
-This little gem must be Kona’s best kept secret: a tropical garden dotted with boutique accommodations and the most personal service. it’s located in Holualoa, just south of Kailua-Kona, and one of the best accommodation options for a romantic getaway.
-You can either rent the entire property or book individual rooms.
+This little gem must be Kona’s best-kept secret: a tropical garden dotted with boutique accommodations and the most personal service. it’s located in Holualoa, just south of Kailua-Kona, and one of the best accommodation options for a romantic getaway.
+You can either rent the entire property for a special occasion or book individual rooms.

 Best vacation rentals in Kona